icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 general, these critical areas do not require a large percentage of the total heat requirements.

-![Figure 4. requency distribution of icing observations for various increments of temperature and pressure altitude.
+![Figure 4.
+Frequency distribution of icing observations for various increments of temperature and pressure altitude.
 (Numbers given indicate number of icing conditions